top of page

 19 By your patience possess your souls.

-20 “But when you see Jerusalem surrounded by armies, then know that its desolation is near (Therefore when you see the ‘abomination of desolation,’ spoken of by Daniel the prophet (in Dan 9:27), standing in the holy place" (Mt 24:15).
+20 But when you see Jerusalem surrounded by armies, then know that its desolation is near ("Therefore when you see the ‘abomination of desolation,’ spoken of by Daniel the prophet (in Dan 9:27), standing in the holy place" (Mt 24:15) (Seal 6).

 21 Then let those who are in Judea flee to the mountains, let those who are in the midst of her depart, and let not those who are in the country enter her.

 23 But woe to those who are pregnant and to those who are nursing babies in those days!
 (Lk 23:28-30: "But Jesus, turning to them, said, “Daughters of Jerusalem, do not weep for Me, but weep for yourselves and for your children.
 For indeed the days are coming in which they will say, ‘Blessed are the barren, wombs that never bore, and breasts which never nursed!’
 Then they will begin to say to the mountains, “Fall on us!” and to the hills, “Cover us!”
-For there will be great distress in the land (of Israel) and wrath upon this people (the Jews).
+For there will be great distress in the land (of Israel) and wrath upon this people (the Jews) (Seal 6).

-27 Then (after "the times of the Gentiles" are fulfilled and the Jews control Jerusalem again) they will see the Son of Man coming in a cloud with power and great glory (The second coming of Christ) (Seal 7, Trumpet 7)
+27 Then (after "the times of the Gentiles" are fulfilled and the Jews control Jerusalem again) they will see the Son of Man coming in a cloud with power and great glory (the second coming of Christ) (Seal 7: Trumpet 7).

 28 Now when these things begin to happen, look up and lift up your heads, because your redemption draws near.